floydspace/effect-presentations/scripts/02-effect-typescript-that-scales.md

 Namespaced functions

 notes:
-The apis in Effect are seriously big. effect/io/Effect module has over 300 functions.
+The apis in Effect are seriously big. effect/io/Effect  has over 300 functions.
 In reality though you'll probably only use 10-20 consistently in most code.
 But what about all those other unused functions?
 If they were all under one class it would be impossible for a bundler to tree shake them.

 ---
 Massive Bundle: